Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 đ„ 1.
 Irregular Periods (aka Your Cycleâs New Personality)

-Your once-predictable period might now ghost you for months, then show up uninvited and overstay its welcome.
+Your cycle is now the unreliable ex who disappears without warning, then shows up out of nowhere, dramatic and over-the-top.
 From heavy to light, frequent to freakishly absentâthis is often one of the first signs perimenopause is knocking.

 Real talk?
 This part was brutal for me.
 My period turned into something straight out of a horror movieââCarrie,â but on repeat.
 It was unpredictable, had a mind of its own, and when it arrived, it was heavy, intense, and relentless.
 I never knew if I was safe wearing light-colored pants or if Iâd need to cancel plans⊠again.
 An IUD ended up being a total lifesaver, giving me back a sense of control when everything else felt chaotic.